LLoCO: Learning Long Contexts Offline: Extended Experimental Settings

-\subsection{Extended Experimental Settings}
+\section{Extended Experimental Settings}

 In this part, we provide details of our experimental settings in the main text.
 For the experiments presented in Sec~\ref{sec:exp1}, we summarize the hyperparameter settings in Table~\ref{tab:hyperparameters_settings}.
 We use all samples from the train split of each dataset for finetuning, except for HotpotQA, from which we randomly select $20,000$ samples from its train split.
+All finetuning experiments are conducted with either 4 or 8 NVIDIA RTX A6000 GPUs or A100-80G-SXM GPUs.

-\subsection{More Details on Datasets}
+\section{More Details on Datasets}

 Here we provide more detailed descriptions of the 5 main datasets used for evaluation: \begin{itemize} \item \textbf{\quality} \citep{pang2021quality} is a multiple-choice question-answering dataset over long contexts.
 It contains 150 articles with an average length of 5000 tokens, with 6737 questions in total.
 This dataset is particularly suited to evaluate models in a long-context setting. \item \textbf{Qasper} \citep{qasper} is a dataset for answering questions about NLP research papers, sourced from the Semantic Scholar Open Research Corpus.
 It includes various types of questions, ranging from detailed explanations to simple yes/no answers, based on provided documents. \item \textbf{QMSum} \citep{qmsum} features summaries and transcripts from meetings across various sectors, including academia and industry, focusing on query-based summarization.
 Participants are tasked with condensing dialogue transcripts based on specific queries. \item \textbf{NarrativeQA} \citep{narrativeqa} is a question-answering dataset derived from complete texts of books from Project Gutenberg and movie scripts from various sources.
 The challenge here involves generating a concise answer from long and potentially disorderly texts sourced from books. \item \textbf{HotpotQA} \citep{hotpotqa}) is a Wikipedia-based dataset that challenges users to derive answers through multi-hop reasoning across several documents, featuring a broad range of questions beyond specific knowledge bases. \end{itemize}